apache/incubator-streampark-website/docs/flink-k8s/3-hadoop-resource-integration.md

 ​         This is to download the shaded jar and put it in the lib directory of flink.
 Take hadoop2 as an example, download `flink-shaded-hadoop-2-uber`：https://repo1.maven.org/maven2/org/apache/flink/flink-shaded-hadoop-2-uber/2.7.5-9.0/flink-shaded-hadoop-2-uber-2.7.5-9.0.jar

-​	In addition, you can configure the shade jar in a dependent manner in the `Dependency` in the Apache StreamPark task configuration. the following configuration:
+​	In addition, you can configure the shade jar in a dependent manner in the `Dependency` in the Apache StreamPark™ task configuration. the following configuration:

 ```xml
 <dependency>